-(2) Allow me to add a few personal remarks at this point.
-In a way, this part of the NEWS is also a kind of farewell letter.
-I founded the Journal in 2014, and I’ve been working for it since then as Editor-in-Chief, with the help of Olaf Beuchling (Germany), Erika Hasebe-Ludt (Canada), Arthur K. Ellis (USA), Robin Jung-Cheng Chen (Taiwan), Alexander Golz (Germany), David Whybra (Great Britain and Germany), Roman Beliutin (Russia), Chong Jiong Wang (China), Oleg R. Zayakin (Russia), Madelaine Saalmann (Germany), Elizabeth Ebersole (USA) and many other members of the Editorial Board.
+This NEWS is a kind of farewell letter.
+I founded the Journal in 2014, and I’ve been working for it since then as Editor-in-Chief, with the help of Olaf Beuchling (Germany), Erika Hasebe-Ludt (Canada), Arthur K. Ellis (USA), Robin Jung-Cheng Chen (Taiwan), Alexander Golz (Germany), David Whybra (Great Britain and Germany), Roman Beliutin (Russia), Chong Jiong Wang (China), Oleg R. Zayakin (Russia), Madelaine Saalmann (Germany), Elizabeth Ebersole (USA) and other members of the Editorial Board.
 I would like to thank everyone who has supported me in my editorial work through understanding, responsibility and reliability.

 With all this support we were able to keep the contributions for IDE free of charge for the authors.

-My work as Editor-in-Chief was, of course, often full of (mostly positive …) stress, time-consuming etc.; how could it have been any different!?
-However, at the same time, it always went hand in hand with enriching experiences in the editing of international scientific articles.
-Through this work I had the opportunity to enter upon many inspiring co-operation projects and form friendships with people from all over the world, and these I will continue to maintain, also because I will continue to serve on the editorial board, but in a position that better suits my current situation.
+Looking back, I can say that my work as editor-in-chief was, of course, often under pressure of time, time-consuming, and so on – how could it be different?
+However, at the same time, it always went hand in hand with enriching experiences in the editing of international scientific and academic articles.
+Through this work I had the opportunity to enter upon many inspiring co-operations and form friendships with people from all over the world.
+I will continue to serve on the Editorial Board but in a position that better suits my current situation as a retiree.